Color Theory: Brief Guide for Designers

 Tetradic/Double-Complementary

-The tetradic color scheme is for experienced designers since it is the most difficult to balance.
-It employs four colors from the wheel which are complementary pairs.
-If you connect the points on the chosen colors they form the rectangle.
-The scheme is hard to harmonize but if you do everything right, the results may be stunning.
+The tetradic color scheme is intended for experienced designers, as it is the most difficult to balance.
+It employs four colors from the wheel, which are complementary pairs.
+If you connect the points on the chosen colors, they form a rectangle.
+The scheme is hard to harmonize, but if you do everything right, the results may be stunning.

 MoneyWise App